-- Years since publications date
+- Years since publication date

 Non-Signed in Users

 This rule enables every user to receive an offer when not logged in.
-When clicking the offer, the login screen displays.
+When clicking the offer, the login screen appears.
 The login action reloads the full view page with the Rapido offer.
 If the rule prevents the user from receiving this request, no offer is presented.

 We recommend configuring Rapido scopes (Discovery > Display Configuration > Configure Views).